user-sbd/dev/notes/music/wow.md

-tried to drowm em out but they swim in the pain switched it up turn that pain into gain ever since that day i cant feel the same my biggest shame not my rise to fame
+tried to drowm em out but they swim in the pain switched it up turn that pain into gain ever since that day i cant feel the same my biggest shame now my rise to fame

 seventeen im sippin lean tryna blur the shit i seen broken mirrors in my mind seven years of shattered dreams